CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab8/README.md

 ## Conclusion

-LPF and BSF design and simulations were performed successfully.
+Rat Race and 90 degree Hybrid couplers designs and simulations were performed successfully.
 Variations could be due to the effect of the SMA connectors in the fabricated design.

 ## Hindsight